mohamedzalat412/My-Projects/README.md

 Excel + Data Analysis + Business Process Automation + Financial Tracking + Operations Management

-The project also strengthened my understanding of how data can be used to improve real business operations and support management decisions.
+The project strengthened my understanding of how data can be used to improve real business operations and support management decisions.

-⸻

 📷 Screenshots

 Screenshots of the system and dashboard will be added to demonstrate the main features, dashboards, and workflow.

-⸻

-📌 Project Information

-Project Type	Business Management & Data Analytics Technology	Microsoft Excel
-Domain	Timber Trading
-Focus	Data Management, Operations, Financial Tracking & Business Intelligence

-⸻

-⭐ If you find this project interesting, feel free to explore the repository.
+       COLLECTIONS ────────────┐
+       SUPPLIER PAYMENTS ──────┼──► CASH POSITION
+       EXPENSES ───────────────┘